Table of Contents

 If this is NOT your first PRRA application

 You must send both your application form and submissions as soon as possible.

 Follow these steps to submit your first PRRA application:

 Fill out and sign your application form (IMM 5508).

 Remember: your spouse and each family member in Canada 18 years of age and older must complete their own application form.

 - Step 2.

-Send the completed form(s) to the Citizenship and Immigration Centre specified on your Notification Regarding a Pre-Removal Risk Assessment, by the date specified on that Notification.
+Send the completed form(s) to the IRCC centre specified on your Notification Regarding a Pre-Removal Risk Assessment, by the date specified on that Notification.